-Although the percentages set forth below may vary substantially over time, as of the date of this Prospectus, the Fund estimates:
+Although the percentages set forth below may vary substantially over time, as of the date of this Prospectus, the Fund estimates that:

-- up to approximately 3% of the NAV of the Fund will be placed in segregated accounts in the name of the Fund with the Commodity Broker (or another eligible financial institution, as applicable) to margin the Fund's Index Contract positions.
-Those funds are segregated pursuant to CFTC rules; and - (ii) up to approximately 97% of the NAV of the Fund is maintained in segregated accounts with the Custodian.
+- (i) up to approximately 3% of the NAV of the Fund will be maintained in segregated accounts in the name of the Fund with the Commodity Broker (or another eligible financial institution, as applicable) to margin the Fund's DX Contracts positions.
+Those funds are segregated pursuant to CFTC rules; - (ii) up to approximately 97% of the NAV of the Fund is maintained in segregated accounts with the Custodian.